isingasimplesong/duct-tape/README.md

 > Mostly useless scripts, designed for [my local system](https://github.com/isingasimplesong/dotfiles/blob/main/zsh/aliases) \
 > **Use at your own risks**

-- [btrfs-backup.sh](btrfs-backup.sh) maintains a btrfs snapshosts based backup on an external drive, [btrfs-backup-stats.sh](btrfs-backup-stats.sh) is a very simple script showing stats about it, while [btrfs-move-fast.sh](btrfs-move-fast.sh) helps quickly moving snapshots around in the same volume
+- [btrfs-backup.sh](btrfs-backup.sh) maintains a snapshosts-based backup
+ on an external drive, [btrfs-backup-stats.sh](btrfs-backup-stats.sh) is a very simple script showing stats about it, while [btrfs-move-fast.sh](btrfs-move-fast.sh) helps quickly moving snapshots around in the same volume